MistyCommunity/Documentation/src/content/docs/apps/command-center.md

 When mapping, drive slowly to give the mapping system the best chance to fill in all details.
 Slowing Misty down increases mapping effectiveness.
 When possible, making wider turns also improves mapping results.

+{{box op="start" cssClass="boxed noteBox"}}
 **Note:** Every time you create a new map, the former map is deleted.
 You can use the API to get a map and back it up, if desired.

-**Note:** If Misty loses pose after generating a map, she will need to generate a new map and start over.
+If Misty loses pose after generating a map, she will need to generate a new map and start over.

-**Note:** It can be difficult to drive Misty manually and maintain the low speeds required for her to map an area without losing [pose](./#obtaining-pose).
+It can be difficult to drive Misty manually and maintain the low speeds required for her to map an area without losing [pose](./#obtaining-pose).
 If you are unable to successfully map an area with the [Command Center](http://sdk.mistyrobotics.com/command-center/), you may be able to generate a map programmatically by coding Misty to very slowly explore an area.
+{{box op="end"}}

 To map: ![Mapping controls](../../../assets/images/command_center_mapping.png)